 After several weeks of absolute bliss, university holidays are now coming to an end.
 Semester two is looming and if you’re a student it’s time for you to get your affairs in order.
+These tips are brought to you by Jacaranda Finance, the leader in providing personal loans to Australians.

 For many, the start of a new term can be a struggle.
 There’s plenty to plan and prepare but finding the motivation can be painstaking.
 Fortunately, Jacaranda Finance is here to help you get back on track!
 If you don’t want to leave yourself in the lurch, keep reading to find out exactly what you need to do before the semester starts.